RevCRM/kotlin-prototype/README.md

 # revcrm
 RevCRM - Open-source CRM solution built on RevJS

-This repository holds just the RevCRM Server and base UI.
-No data models are included.
+This repository will hold just the RevCRM Server and base UI.
+For the RevCRM entities you'll need to install additional modules (such as `revcrm-opportunity`).

+**RevCRM is still in the planning stages and this module is just a placeholder.
+Watch this space!!**

 ## Requirements

 * NodeJS 6
-* Yarn package manager (`npm install yarn -g`)
+* Yarn package manager

 ## Installation

+**RevCRM is still in the planning stages and this module is just a placeholder.
+Watch this space!!**

 ```
 mkdir my_crm